-Why a modern time-series capable database can simplify yet enhance time-series data analysis
+Why a modern time-series capable database can simplify yet enhance time-series data analysis.

-Initially, these streams were thrown away or sampled at low, periodic rates.
+Initially, these streams were ignored or sampled only at low periodic rates.
 As time-series streams increased in volume and local data processing incorporated multiple feed reconciliation, OT engineers began to build data collection, aggregation, and minimal processing systems to better handle these time-series data streams.
-Eventually, these proprietary and bespoke systems were collectively labeled Data Historians.
+Eventually, these proprietary and bespoke systems were collectively labeled data historians.

-Many of these systems were built from the ground up on expensive legacy hardware where resource constraints and lack of standards meant that functionality was pared down and focused only on the localized and immediate requirements of the OT infrastructure and process at hand.
-The result is that these systems are not easily extended either for localized analytics and visualization, sharing data across local systems, or easily and securely exchanging data with modern backend systems for further analytics and visualization.
+In addition, much data historian software was implemented on expensive legacy hardware.
+Resource constraints and lack of standards meant that functionality was pared down and focused only on the localized and immediate requirements of the OT infrastructure and process at hand.
+The result is that data historian software solutions are not easily extended for functions such as localized analytics and visualization or sharing data across local systems.
+It is also difficult or impossible for the typical data historian platform to easily and securely exchange data with modern backend systems for further analytics and visualization.

 Technology that empowers historical data to shape the future

 As with any other part of the business and IT industries, the technology for data management is continuously evolving, with new capabilities emerging every day.
 Currently, three primary technology shifts are combining to move beyond the capabilities and expected outcomes of Data Historian software.